 A provider of clinical equipment triples form submission

 Using Salesforce Sales and Service Cloud, over time, Imdad was able to collect massive arrays of data about accounts and contacts.
 The information shed light on the location of each account, the names of decision-makers, the professional occupations of contacts, and competitors’ products installed at clinics and hospitals.
-This helped Imdad to obtain data crucial for further personalization about almost 100% of the clinics and hospitals registered in its CRM.
-Brimit helped the company to deliver personalized product recommendations based on purchase history, competitor products installed, offline communication, and market insights.
-This became possible with the combination of behavior- and rule-driven personalization, as well as integration with CRM.
+This helped Imdad to obtain data about nearly 100% of the clinics and hospitals registered in its CRM—which was crucial for further personalization.
+Brimit helped the company deliver personalized product recommendations based on purchase history, competitor products installed, offline communication, and market insights.
+This became possible with the combination of behavior- and rule-driven personalization, as well as integration with a CRM.

 As a result, Imdad has seen a 160% increase in traffic.
-(In May 2020, the traffic numbers tripled, which is a real win for businesses fighting the consequences of the COVID-19 pandemic.)
+(In May 2020, the traffic numbers tripled, which was a real win for a business fighting the consequences of the COVID-19 pandemic.)
 Furthermore, form submissions tripled, and 11% of marketing-qualified leads generated by the website got monetized, an impressive achievement for capital equipment sales.